maasa333/moodetail-frontend/README.md

 # MOODetail (frontend)

-MOODetail is a Single Page Application using React/Redux on the frontend and a Rails API backend.
+MOODetail is a Single Page Application using React/Redux on the frontend and a Rails API backend with PostgreSQL handling the backend.
 This repository is for the React/Redux frontend (the backend can be found at https://github.com/maasa-k/moodetail-backend).
 This app is for keeping track of what prompts certain moods, and to distinguish between those that are within your control and those that are out of your control.

 ## Installing